 119 new production facilities were commissioned in the region 2006 – 2021.

-9 new major plants were commissioned in Kaluga Region in 2018.
+14 investment agreements and 8 agreements of intent were concluded in 2020.
 More than 200 projects from around the world are implemented on Kaluga Region soil.
 According to the National Investment Climate Rating of Russian Regions, in 2016 Kaluga Region held the third place, in 2017 the fifth place in Russia.

 Kaluga Region Government has created all necessary preconditions for successful development of both major businesses and SMEs.
 Investors, whose production facilities are located in the region, believe that Kaluga Region investment policy is in line with the best international practices.
 Kaluga Region legislation and regulations guarantee the safety of investments.